Important note

 - Have a medical file prepared with the information needed for a Therapeutic Use Exemption in case an application is necessary.

-- Let your medical practitioner know they can find a more detailed document about the medical evidence needed for TUEs on the WADA website.
+- Let your medical practitioner know they can find a more detailed document about the medical evidence needed for TUEs on the Medical evidence needed page.

 - ASDMAC cautions athletes to ensure that their supporting documentation is sufficient to meet the Therapeutic Use Exemption guidelines.